ALVignoles/newsletter_MMM/README.md

 # The MMM group newsletter

 This repository is dedicated to the "Meta-archaeology, Macro-archaeology, Multi-species archaeology" group bi-monhtly Newsletter.
-You can find all editions in [this folder](Newsletter).
+Previous editions:
+*[none published yet]*

 # Template